• Home

 Heat your water at this time to 175°F – 190°F, and grind 40 grams of coffee beans.
 The grounds should be quite fine for this method and should resemble table salt just as in the basic method.
 Place the grounds in the chamber’s opening.

-Once the water is ready, add 1 cup of heated water over the grounds.
+Once the water is ready, add the 1 cup of heated water over the grounds.
 After you’ve added the water, stir the grounds so all of grounds get evenly saturated to properly extract the best flavor from your beans.
 Now, you’ll wait about 2 or 3 minutes to allow the grounds to steep.

 Attach the cap with the paper filter to the chamber.